20 Easy Ways to Optimize Donation Forms for Nonprofits

-Customize your donation form with your nonprofit’s brand, including color scheme and logo.
+Customize your donation form with your nonprofit’s brand, including a color scheme and logo.
 Branding helps to build confidence that the donation form is legitimate and reinforces the connection between the donor, their wallets, and your organization.

-17. Add Hints Below Fields
+17. Add Hints Below the Fields

 To help donors avoid making mistakes that could jeopardize the completion of their transaction, add hints below fields that need explanation.
 For instance, if your form requires a phone number, add a hint that shows the correct format.